- BSc (Jt Hons) Microbiology and Genetics, University of Aberdeen

 - European Patent Attorney

 Fiona Fyfe has more than 25 years of experience in the intellectual property profession.
-After completing her honours degree in Microbiology and Genetics at the University of Aberdeen, she worked at the Institute of Virology, Glasgow, a position funded by the Medical Research Council.
+After completing her honours degree in Microbiology and Genetics, she worked at the Institute of Virology, Glasgow, a position funded by the Medical Research Council.
 This entailed research into vaccines and in particular research to produce improved vaccine for the treatment of Human Papilloma Virus (HPV).

 In 1991 Fiona joined Fitzpatricks, a firm of patent and trademark attorneys in Glasgow acquired by Murgitroyd in 2006.
 Her core area of expertise is biotechnology and related areas like virology, microbiology and genetics.
 She’s also expert in the medical field, including medical devices like orthopaedic implants and prosthetics, wound management technologies, biochemistry and immunology.